Fall Harvest Soups

 Because of of its pumpkiny goodness, this soup is perfect to serve as a starter to everyday meals as well as festive occasions, like Thanksgiving.
 If serving for a holiday meal, remember that it’s filling enough to be a dinner centerpiece on its own, so serve in modest portions, otherwise you won’t have enough room for anything else!
 Recipe and photo by Dianne Wenz of VeggieGirl.

-Elegant and richly flavored, this soup features almond butter as its base.
+Elegant and richly flavored, this vegetable soup featuring brussels sprouts and a myriad of other veggies has almond butter as its base.
+You can use cashew butter or peanut butter for equally delectable results.
 Fresh whole grain bread and a salad of tomatoes and mixed greens make excellent companions.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.